-If you are not a thrift institution but are subject to section 585(c) of the IRC, enter the bad debt deduction allowed pursuant to section 166 of the IRC.
+If you are not a thrift institution but are subject to IRC section 585(c), enter the bad debt deduction allowed under IRC section 166.

-Line 12 - If you compute a bad debt deduction pursuant to section 1453(i) of the Tax Law, enter 20% of the excess of the amount determined pursuant to section 1453(i) over the amount that would have been allowable as a deduction had you maintained a bad debt reserve for all tax years on the basis of actual experience.
+Line 12 - If you compute a bad debt deduction under section 1453(i) of the Tax Law, enter 20% of the excess of the amount determined under section 1453(i) over the amount that would have been allowable as a deduction had you maintained a bad debt reserve for all tax years on the basis of actual experience.